emerald-dao/2-fungible-token/README.md

 # ⚔️ Side Quests

-> 🏃 More challenges coming soon...
+> 🏃 Head to your next challenge [here](https://academy.ecdao.org/challenges/nft-minting).

 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!

 > 👉 Problems, questions, comments on the stack?
 Post them to the [💎 Emerald City Discord](https://discord.gg/emeraldcity).